• Facebook

 This is a basic recipe, but there are so many different ways to customize it to your tastes!

-• Vegetables: You can add other veggies to the mix such as corn, cherry tomatoes, bell peppers or olives.
+• Vegetables: You can add other veggies to the mix such as corn, celery, cherry tomatoes, bell peppers or olives.

 • Beans: Add some canned beans for an extra dose of protein and fiber.
 Some of my favorite options include black beans, chickpeas or cannellini beans.